Light-Level 20% Glycolic Lunchtime Chemical Peel

 HOW DO YOU USE IT: The 20 percent glycolic acid face peel is mild solution that's suitable for all skin types, and both beginning and experienced peelers who would like to maintain their results from stronger peels.
 This peel can be left on for up to 10 minutes, depending on the depth you'd like to peel at.

-WHAT TO EXPECT: There may be some redness right after the peel, but generally there is not much if any actual peeling (hence the name Lunchtime peel).
+WHAT TO EXPECT: There may be some redness and tingling right after the peel, but generally there is not much if any actual peeling (hence the name Lunchtime peel).

 OTHER INFORMATION: This is an ideal peel for beginning peelers.
 After peeling your skin will be feel softer, look smoother, with improved texture and tone and reduced sun damage.
 With a peel of this strength, a full course of peels (8-10 peels) are needed to see optimal results.